Time Tracking

 Improving accuracy

 Time tracking accuracy depends on how well your team maintains task statuses.
-To get the best results:
+Use Team Workflows to help keep things on track:

-• Configure Team Workflows to remind people to mark tasks as "in progress" when they start working.
+• Remind people to mark tasks as "in progress" when they start working.